binbinmods/Obeliskial-Options/README.md

 Broadly speaking, this mod makes the game easier; I encourage you to try harder madness levels, corruption modifiers and personal challenges to re-balance the game.

-Should be multiplayer-friendly.
+Should be multiplayer-friendly, though all players must have the mod.
 The host’s settings will override other players’ for options in the below tables with MP Override = true.

 ## Debug